kirubel-Nigussie/MeTTa_FAQ_Chatbot/README.md

 # MeTTa FAQ Chatbot

-A Self-Reflective Retrieval-Augmented Generation (RAG) chatbot for the MeTTa programming language.
+A chatbot for the MeTTa programming language.
 This project combines a **FastAPI** backend (with Hyperon/MeTTa integration) and a **Next.js** frontend to answer user questions based on a structured knowledge base.

 ## Project Structure